tektechnologies/Instructor-Prep/301/week_1/class_04/class_4.md

 - sorting by first letter but with string the values of lower vs uppercase are different.

+## Start review of react

+- npx create form app
+- create git hub and push
+- create branch
+- Delete old files
+- Add Bootstrap to the project

 ## Hour Three

 ## Break 2

+- Now lets do some react form stuff
+- since we may have these values change lets keep track of them in state
+- add a constructor
+- wire up the select
+- show how state is slow
+- update map for sorted data and update the index for sorted data
+- talk about bootstrap forms
 - Talk about and draw the WRRC.

 ## Forms and Modals